PSYC4418 Advanced Quantitative Methods in Psychology

 - Students are able to analyse complex data sets by using a variety of advanced statistical techniques.

-- Indicative assessments in this unit are as follows: (1) in-class assessment and (2) final examination.
+- Indicative assessments in this unit are as follows: (1) in-class assessment and (2) final exam.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.